Rainier-MSFT/Entra_ZTNA_Lab/README.md

 ![TL logo](https://raw.githubusercontent.com/Rainier-MSFT/Entra_ZTNA_Lab/main/Base-config_3-vm/images/tlg.png "Rainier-MSFT")

-This repository contains ARM templates used to deploy test lab environments for testing & learning about Microsoft Identity & Network Access capabilities away from production services.
-They're great for situations where you need to evaluate a technology or configuration before deciding whether to roll out at scale.
-The "I built it out myself and it works" hands-on experience helps you understand the deployment requirements of a new product or solution so you can better plan for hosting it in production.
-Some templates have been developed for specific target use cases that aren't available elsewhere, whilst others leverage the work of more well know sources such as [TLGs](http://aka.ms/catlgs).
+This repository offers a variety of resources for quickly deploying test lab environments that aid testing & learning about Microsoft Identity & Network Access capabilities.
+They're great for situations where you need to evaluate a solution or configuration before deciding whether or how to deploy to production, and having that "_I built it myself and it works_" hands-on experience also helps validate the deployment requirements, before rolling out at scale.

+Some templates have been developed for specific scenarios that whilst others leverage resources from other sources such as [TLGs](http://aka.ms/catlgs).

 Azure Resource Manager (ARM) templates are pre-configured prescriptive deployment packages that enable you to provision complex test/pilot environments in minutes that would otherwise require extensive PowerShell scripting or many hours of manual configuration.
 With little or no Azure experience, you can provision a standardized base environment for hands-on learning or to pilot integrated solutions.